Blog

 • Childcare and school-related costs

-• Minimum repayments on credit cards and loans
+• Minimum repayments on credit cards or loans

 • HECS/HELP repayments

 These are typically higher-priority expenses.
-If your “needs” are well above 50%, the rule can still be useful as a reference point to help you identify where adjustments might be possible (even small ones).
+If your “needs” exceed 50% of your income, the rule can still be used as a reference point to help identify areas where adjustments might be possible.

 30% to Your Wants

-Wants are discretionary costs that can improve your lifestyle but aren’t strictly necessary.
+Wants are discretionary expenses that can improve your lifestyle but are not strictly necessary.
 Examples include:

 • Entertainment (movies, concerts, sporting events)